Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 If you would like to learn more about the Cathedral of Santiago de Compostela, please see my article that describes the surrounding landmarks and plazas by clicking here.
 It is truly an amazing town.

 If you are looking for a place to book ahead in Santiago de Compostela, you can do so through clicking this link.
-I will earn a small commission if you book through my links.
-I thank you so much for your support!
+(I will earn a small commission if you book through my links with no additional cost to you.
+I thank you so much for your support!)
+Since there are so very many accommodations, if you use the link, it makes it easy to see the current deals of the day.

 In addition to the accommodations mentioned above along the route, there are many more inexpensive and popular albergues, Albergue Azabache (+34 981 07 12 54), steps from the cathedral, Albergue The Last Stamp, Hospedería San Martín Pinario (call for the special pilgrim’s rate, +34 981 56 02 82, behind the cathedral), Albergue Santiago KMO, PR Blanco Albergue, and the giant Albergue Seminario Menor on the south side of town.